Skip to main contentSkip to navigation

 SSD Data Recovery Does Not Require a Cleanroom

-SSDs have no platters and no heads, which removes the only reason cleanroom pricing exists.
+SSDs have no exposed magnetic media and no heads, which removes the only reason cleanroom pricing exists.

-Cleanrooms exist to protect exposed hard drive platters from airborne particles.
+Cleanrooms exist to protect exposed hard drive magnetic media from airborne particles.
 SSDs are sealed silicon chips on a circuit board.
 Charging cleanroom rates for SSD recovery is charging for a facility the drive never enters.
 Our SSD recovery pricing: $200–$1,500.
 Five published tiers.
 No data, no fee.

 $3,000+